Jajá Coelho: Metalist Kharkiv

 Jajá Coelho signed a three-and-a-half-year deal for Ukrainian club Metalist Kharkiv in February 2008.
 He scored a fantastic long-distance goal in an UEFA Cup match on 2 October 2008 against Beşiktaş from 40 metres.
 In 2008, he became the second foreigner that ever won the annual Ukrainian Premier League MVP award established by the sports newspaper Komanda, the other one was the former captain of Dynamo Kyiv Valyantsin Byalkevich from Belarus.

 Trabzonspor

 On 7 August 2010, Jajá Coelho joined Turkish club Trabzonspor on a four-year contract for reported €4.2 million.
 He made his full Super Lig debut on 30 August in a 0–0 draw against Antalyaspor.
 Jaja scored his first goal after three league games when he scored twice in a 7–0 win against Kasımpaşa.
 He was designated for the first time as TrabzonCell Player of the Month in November 2010.
 He made 29 appearances and scored 12 goals in the 2010–11 season.

 Al-Ahli Dubai

 On 24 June 2011, it was announced that Jajá Coelho would agree to terms on a three-year contract with UAE League giants Al-Ahli.
 In September the transfer was completed, for €4.5 million.

 Metalist Kharkiv

-On 14 January 2013, Jajá Coelho joined Ukrainian club Metalist Kharkiv for an undisclosed fee.
+On 14 January 2013, Jajá Coelho re-joined Ukrainian club Metalist Kharkiv for an undisclosed fee.